-This review comes with a warning: If you are the kind of person who thinks that Gorgonzola smells bad or you draw the cheese line firmly at cheddar, this post is not for you.
-If, however, you love stinky cheese; if Limburger is one of your favorite cheeses; if cheese gets better for you the more it ages, then you might want to get to know Red Hawk.
+This review comes with a warning: If you think that Gorgonzola smells bad or draw the cheese line firmly at cheddar, this post is not for you.
+If, however, you love stinky cheese, if Limburger is one of your favorite cheeses, and if the cheese gets better for you as it ages, you might want to get to know Red Hawk.

 Quick Look at Red Hawk Cheese

 Milk Type: Cow

 And when she remembered it again a few weeks later, it had developed a distinctive reddish-orange rind.
 After they tasted it, they realized they were onto something and perfected the technique.
 It's a triple cream, washed rind cheese (as is Limberger if that gives you an idea of its pungency).

 It is made with organic cow's milk, which I like, especially as a father, because it is pesticide-free.
 That is, if I could get my kids to eat it.
 They both are adventurous eaters but won't go near the stuff and leave the room if they smell it.